arnavt1605/IVR-Caller-System/readme.md

 ### Major challenge
-1. Setting up supabase authentication and checking its working
+1. Setting up supabase authentication and checking its working (working on it)
 2. Simultaneous calling needs to be tested
 3. Donor indexing (Future Update)